-5. Qualified Evaluator (QE)

-An individual that is approved to assess skills/abilities/knowledge and endorse Position Task Books.

-5.1 Qualified Evaluators will be selected and certified as outlined in the ASRC Credentialing Policy Manual.

-5.2 Responsibilities, appointment duration and recertification requirements will be outlined in the ASRC Credentialing Policy Manual.

-5.3 Every Group Training Officer (GTO) shall be recognized as a Qualified Evaluator.

 Article II.
 ASRC Membership

 1. Applications and Rosters

 1.1 Each Group may accept applications for and grant memberships to applicants for all types of Group membership.
 Individual Group members shall be recognized as ASRC Members upon compliance with the procedures specified in the Articles of Incorporation and in these Bylaws and in accordance with the requirements and standards as specified in the ASRC governing documents.